IceHe/lib/snips/message-queues/kafka.md

 - Log compaction ensures that Kafka will always retain at least the last known value for each message key within the log of data for a single topic partition.
     - It addresses use cases and scenarios such as restoring state after application crashes or system failure, or reloading caches after application restarts during operational maintenance.
     - Let's dive into these use cases in more detail and then describe how compaction works.
-- So far we have described only the simpler approach to data retention where old log data is discarded after a fixed period of time or when the log reaches some predetermined size.
+- So far _( 迄今为止 )_ we have described only the simpler approach to **data retention where old log data is discarded after a fixed period of time or when the log reaches some predetermined size.**
     - This works well for temporal event data such as logging where each record stands alone.
     - However an important class of data streams are the log of changes to keyed, mutable data (for example, the changes to a database table).
 - Let's discuss a concrete example of such a stream.